tombrzo/facebook_clone/README.md

 This project uses React Router and React Redux

-### You cen see the website at: https://facebook-clone-da2ac.firebaseapp.com
+### You can see the website at: https://facebook-clone-da2ac.firebaseapp.com